 This jack lets you connect to a LAN.
-The adaptor has built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), Fast Ethernet LAN (100 megabits per second, 100BASE-TX) or Gigabit Ethernet LAN (1000 megabits per second, 1000BASE-T).
-Refer to Operating Basics for details.
+The adaptor has built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), Fast Ethernet LAN (100 megabits per second, 100BASE-TX).
+Some models are equipped with a Gigabit Ethernet LAN (1000 megabits per second, 1000BASE-T).
+Refer to Operating Basics, for details.